vegaelle/lemonbar-empowered/README.md

-# lemonbar-empowered
+# lemonbarista

-A plugin for easy Powerline bars creation for LemonBar.
+A tool to easily feed LemonBar with a powerline style.

 # Requirements

-lemonbar-empowered is written in Python3.4, and should work since Python3.3.
+lemonbarista is written in Python3.4, and should work since Python3.3.
-Since Lemonbar-empowered is a wrapper around [LemonBar](https://github.com/LemonBoy/bar), it is also a requirement.
+Since Lemonbarista is a wrapper around [LemonBar](https://github.com/LemonBoy/bar), it is also a requirement.

 Additional programs may be required for some plugins.